mcastl/Python-Challenge/README.md

   Greatest Decrease in Profits: Sep-2013 ($-2196167)
   ```

-PyPoll: create a Python script that analyzes the votes and analyze the results.
+PyPoll: create a Python script that analyzes the votes and analyze the election results.

   ```text
   Election Results